kamil-kw/kamil_cv_1st_project/README.md

 * **Hero image:**

-    Was style to achieve multi dimensional, animation added to increase size of hero image to 1.1.
+    Was styled to achieve a multi dimensional look,  animation added to increase the size of hero image to 1.1.

 * **Title area:**